Christian Ranucci: Adulthood, army service and job

-Crime
+Kidnapping and murder of Marie-Dolorès Rambla

 When his mother refused to accompany him on a Pentecost weekend trip, Ranucci left Nice alone on 2 June 1974.
 After visiting the region, he arrived in Marseille on the morning of 3 June 1974.
 Looking for the home of a former military service comrade, he stopped in the Cité Sainte-Agnès housing estate in the 4th arrondissement.
 Noticing a group of children playing around 10:30 am, he came across eight-year-old Marie-Dolorès Rambla and her six-and-a-half-year-old brother Jean-Baptiste, along with two other children, playing behind a building in the car park of a local multistorey garage.
 He watched them for thirty to forty-five minutes, intending to wait until there were fewer around before kidnapping Marie-Dolorès.

 When the Rambla children were alone, around 11:00 am, they picked flowers for their mother.
 Maria Rambla, their mother, asked them to go home for lunch, then Marie-Dolorès asked to stay for a moment more.

 Around 11:10–11:15 am, Ranucci moved his car to the car park on the same level where the children were.
 Telling them he had lost a "big black dog", he asked for their help in searching for it.
 Sending the little boy off to track down the non-existent dog, he stayed with Marie-Dolorès, chatting for a few minutes, then persuaded her to get into his car.
 According to his later confession, the girl was initially reluctant to go with him, making him repeat his offer; he eventually gained her trust by promising to return her home for lunch time.